AlexanderKeny10/Watch-and-Sip/README.md

 ## Final Statements/ Conclusion
 - Had a difficult time finding an API that didn't have lengthy rules for usage
 - Swithed to Axios method instead of Fetch for the routes
+- Installed and tried to implement Sequelize-CLI but switched to Lodash

 ### You can see our deployed project [Here](https://quiet-ocean-97053.herokuapp.com/)